smucclaw/documentation/docs/returning-keywords.rst

 In L4, attribute values come first, and are followed by the names!

-A DEFINE rule gives the name of the variable, then the type.
+A DATA rule gives the name of the variable, then the type.
 The attributes then give the value of the variable, then the name.

 .. code-block:: l4

-    DEFINE price IS A Money
+    DATA price IS A Money
     HAS 100      IS THE amount
         USD      IS THE currency